-Streams and watercourses within proposed grazing areas should be identified and assessed prior to turn-out.
-Temporary fencing eanwill keep animals directly out of creeks and provide a sufficient buffer to prevent water contamination.
-The stream buffer doesn't need to be very large: Unless feces are deposited in or immediately adjacent to a streambed (on the order of a meter or so), there There is little danger of significant bacterial contamination from overland flow (EBMUD 2001).
+Streams and watercourses within proposed grazing areas should be identified and assessed prior to turnout.
+Temporary fencing will keep animals directly out of creeks and provide a sufficient buffer to prevent water contamination.
+There is little danger of significant bacterial contamination from overland flow (EBMUD 2001).
 Besides bacterial contamination, nitrogen and phosphorus runoff are concerns from grazing livestock.
 However, bringing livestock into an area for a short, relatively intense pulse of grazing mimics the activity of historic herds of ruminants and thus arguably reproduces nutrient cycling conditions with which the watershed would have evolved.